line-em/book-blog-ts/src/content/books/2024/23_Recursion.md

 ---
-title: 'Recursion'
+title: "Recursion"
-author: 'Blake Crouch'
+author: "Blake Crouch"
-year: '2024'
+year: "2024"
-month: 'December'
+month: "December"
 score: 3
-image: './images/recursion.jpg'
+image: "./images/recursion.jpg"
-genre: ['Thriller', 'Mystery', 'Time Travel', 'Science Fiction']
+genre: ["Thriller", "Mystery", "Time Travel", "Science Fiction"]
 ---

 > “Life can only be understood backwards; but it must be lived forwards. —SØREN KIERKEGAARD”

 Alright...
 Let's begin by saying I was really excited about this book, and its writer.
 I believe I will give him a second chance with Dark Matter, however.